JMJ-ai/JMJ-ai/README.md

 ## 👩🏻‍💻 About Me

 - 🔭 I’m currently working on data analytics & machine learning projects
 - 🌱 I’m currently learning advanced forecasting & model optimization
+- 👨🏻‍🎓 I’m currently studying Master of Data Science at University of Malaya, Malaysia
+- 🧬 I have a Bachelor Degree in Biotechnology
+- 🧭 I like to travel and explore new things (Data and tools) 😜
+- 🏞️ I love nature and flowers
 - 👯 I’m looking to collaborate on data-driven projects and research
 - 🤔 I’m looking for help with improving ML deployment & cloud integration
 - 📫 How to reach me: jeniferjues@gmail.com